-Here are certain do’s and don’ts about root canal aftercare to ensure a faster healing process and maintain good dental health.
+Take the proper steps After a root canal procedure for aftercare.
+Here are some of the essential do’s and don’ts of root canal post-procedure to ensure a faster healing process and maintain good dental health.

 Right after the root canal procedure, you need to keep these things in mind.

-- Brush and floss our teeth regularly: Even if it’s painful, you need to follow your usual oral habits like brushing and flossing to avoid any plaque formation.
-Plaque is the main cause of tooth decay and you don’t want your repaired tooth to get further damages.
+- Brush and floss our teeth regularly: Even if it’s painful, you must follow your usual oral habits, like brushing and flossing, to avoid any plaque formation.
+Plaque is the main cause of tooth decay, and you don’t want your repaired tooth to get further damage.

-- Check any hypersensitivity: Sensitivity is normal immediately after a root canal therapy but it will reduce and go away within a few days.
+- Check any hypersensitivity: Sensitivity is normal immediately after root canal therapy, but it will reduce and go away within a few days.
 However, if you feel that it’s too sensitive to bear and that it’s not getting any better even after several weeks, inform your dentist at once.

 - Avoid eating immediately after the root canal procedure: After the therapy, your gums may still be numb and prone to bacterial infections.
 Besides, due to numbness, it’s difficult to eat or chew your food, thus increasing the chances of bad bites and other injuries.